-ATTACHMENT: Attached is the Final Rule as Published in the Federal Register on October 28, 2010
+ATTACHMENT: Final Rule as Published in the Federal Register on October 28, 2010 (PDF)

 SUMMARY: This final rule revises federal requirements for the Advance Planning Document (APD) processes that govern the procedure by which States obtain approval for Federal Financial Participation in the cost of acquiring automated data processing equipment and services.

 - Limits the amount of documentation for annual submission to 1-2 pages if the State system is in operational status with no development.